GoddessKissCS/CommanderCS/README.md

 Getting kicked out of a guild while the game still thinks you are in one will make unable to continue playing (needs to restart the game) (client-sided issue)

+### IMPORTANT

+This is just a POC and its in WIP while it works somewhat it does has very limited usage and not everything works to 100% like its intend.

 ### How-To-Use